Mouse Trap

 The game seems to play fine on my NTSC consoles, so despite the PAL warnings on the cart, there don't seem to be any other differences with respect to gameplay, etc. Hankster has verified that CBS Mouse Trap also works on Intellivision II.
 Has anyone else out there confirmed if theirs also works on an NTSC Intellivision II system?
 Let me know!

-A total of three Mouse Trap manual variants have been documented.
+A total of seven Mouse Trap manual variants have been documented.

 Image Vendor Part Number Year Origin Description